eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/pro_features.rst

 * :ref:`Multiple Monitor Support <multiple_monitors>` |Pro| to observe several DDS Domains, Discovery Servers, or XML-configured environments side by side in the same workspace.

+* :ref:`Domain Removal <pro_stop_monitor>` |Pro| to stop monitoring a specific domain at any time, keeping all existing panes and charts open in an inactive state.

 * :ref:`Workspace Save and Restore <workspace>` |Pro| to save the full workspace state to a file and reload it in a future session, preserving tab layouts, pane configurations, chart settings, alert rules, and tab order.

 * :ref:`Topics Panel <topics_panel>` |Pro| as a dedicated topic navigation panel in the left sidebar with text filtering, expandable field trees, and context actions for opening Spy or Topic Chart panes.

+* :ref:`Alert Configuration Pane <pro_alert_configuration_panel>` |Pro| as an integrated form in the left sidebar for creating and editing alert rules inline, replacing the previous dialog-based workflow.

 * :ref:`Entity Summary Bar <entity_summary_bar>` |Pro| showing live counters for every type of monitored DDS entity at the bottom of the window, so the overall network size is always in view.